haydeHow/Hayden-Says-iOS/README.md

 # 📱 Hayden-Says

-> An iOS app that delivers smart notifications and a clean UI using native Apple frameworks and APNs.
+> An iOS app has some of my common sayings for my girlfriend with smart notifications and a clean UI using native Apple frameworks and APNs.

 ![Platform](https://img.shields.io/badge/platform-iOS-blue)
 ![Xcode](https://img.shields.io/badge/Xcode-15.0%2B-blue)